 FERTILIZE SUFFERING TREES TO HELP BRING THEM BACK TO LIFE

-Use 1 oz per 10″ of tree, just like the amount of Adonis to use, and you can add it to the same bucket so you can do both treatments at the same time.
+Use 1 oz per 10″ of tree, just like the amount of Prothor to use, and you can add it to the same bucket so you can do both treatments at the same time.

 We often get asked if suffering trees can be saved and the general rule is this.
 If your tree has been “brown” for 2 or more years, its probably dead.
 But trees showing damage for just 1.5 years or less can be usually be saved if given the right treatment and some food.
 Joy Juice is easy to apply, quick to absorb and you’ll know within 60 days if your effort is working.
-For damaged trees you want to save with Adonis, add some Joy Juice to the mix for extra insurance your tree will survive.
+For damaged trees you want to save with Prothor, add some Joy Juice to the mix for extra insurance your tree will survive.